reversinglabs/rl-scanner-gitlab-include/README.md

 The configuration uses the official [reversinglabs/rl-scanner](https://hub.docker.com/r/reversinglabs/rl-scanner) Docker image to scan a single build artifact with `rl-secure`, generate the analysis report, and display the analysis status as one of the checks in the GitLab interface.

 This configuration is most suitable for experienced users who want to include it into more complex workflows.

+By default, the configuration is set up to work with GitLab-hosted runners.
+It is also possible to use it with locally installed runners to accommodate the [package store use-case](#local-gitlab-runner).

 ## What is rl-secure?